Islam in the Republic of Ireland: Principal economic status

 The economic status of Muslim men and women varied greatly with relatively small numbers of women at work and slightly above average numbers of men looking after the home and family.

-Among Muslim men 53.3 per cent were at work in April 2016 with 17.0 per cent unemployed or looking for their first job.
-In contrast 23.6 per cent of Muslim women were working at the time of the census while a further 1 in 5 (19.5%) were unemployed.
+Among Muslim men, 53.3 per cent were at work in April 2016 with 17.0 per cent unemployed or looking for their first job.
+In contrast, 23.6 per cent of Muslim women were working at the time of the census while a further 1 in 5 (19.5%) were unemployed.

-In all 27.4 per cent of Muslim women aged 15 and over were looking after the home or family - significantly higher than the rate for all women at 14.9 per cent.
+In all, 27.4 per cent of Muslim women aged 15 and over were looking after the home or family – significantly higher than the rate for all women at 14.9 per cent.

-Major occupational groups of Muslims
+Major occupational groups

-There were 17,543 Muslims at work.
-At a broad occupational level, 'professional occupations' was the largest category, accounting for 23.5 per cent of workers.
-Within this category medical practitioners were the largest occupation, with 2,102 workers and accounting for 12.0 per cent of all Muslim workers compared followed by Chefs (1,349).
+There were 17,543 Muslims at work in the Republic of Ireland.
+At a broad occupational level, "professional occupations" was the largest category, accounting for 23.5 per cent of workers.
+Within this category medical practitioners were the largest occupation, with 2,102 workers and accounting for 12.0 per cent of all Muslim workers compared followed by chefs (1,349).

-Mosques and denominations
+Mosques and denominations in Ireland

-In 2003, the Islamic Cultural Centre with help from Foras na Gaeilge announced plans to translate the Quran from Arabic into Irish for the first time.
-However, the plan foundered because of difficulties in finding speakers of both languages and as of 2018 no translation yet exists.
+In 2003, the Islamic Cultural Centre, with help from Foras na Gaeilge, announced plans to translate the Quran from Arabic into Irish for the first time.
+The planners found it hard to find speakers of both languages and as of 2018 no translation exists.

-In September 2006 an umbrella organisation, the Irish Council of Imams, was established.
+In September 2006, an umbrella organisation, the Irish Council of Imams, was established.
 It represents 14 imams in Ireland, of both the Sunni and Shia traditions.
 It is chaired by Imam Hussein Halawa (Islamic Cultural Centre of Ireland) and its deputy chairman is Imam Yahya Al-Hussein (Islamic Foundation of Ireland).
-Imam Dr. Umar Al-Qadri (Al-Mustafa Islamic Cultural Centre Dublin 15), Imam Salem (Cork Mosque), Imam Khaled (Galway Mosque) and Imam Ismael Khotwal (Blackpits Mosque) are among its founding members.
+Imam Dr. Umar Al-Qadri (Al-Mustafa Islamic Cultural Centre Dublin 15), Imam Salem (Cork Mosque), Imam Khaled (Galway Mosque) and Imam Ismael Khotwal (Blackpitts Mosque) are among its founding members.